-In the last lesson we discussed the relevant structure-function relationships and exercises pertaining to the chest, shoulders, and triceps.
-We will do the same here for the back and biceps.
+In the last lesson I discussed the relevant structure-function relationships and exercises pertaining to the chest, shoulders, and triceps.
+I will do the same here for the back and biceps.
 The basic movement patterns that these exercises address include:

-- shoulder extension (bringing the arm downward in front of you until it is behind your body)
+- shoulder extension (bringing the arm downward in front of you until it’s behind your body)

 - shoulder adduction (bringing the arm downward next to you until it is by your side (coronal plane adduction))

 - arm internal rotation (if you’re standing with your arm down by your side this entails rotating your arm so your elbow points away from you to the side)